-Even those who retain full self-awareness can cognitively struggle with understanding why some aspects of daily living are really difficult to manage, but others aren’t.
-Great intellect, common sense, and personal capacity for insight aren’t always the allies they once were after a brain injury.
+Even those who retain full self-awareness and self-insight can struggle with understanding why some aspects of daily living are really difficult to manage, but others aren’t.
+Great intellect, common sense, and personal capacity for introspection aren’t always the allies they once were.

 For those who are walking and talking, it can be especially hard to recognise problems with cognitive and executive functionality.
 Just as people on the ‘outside’ can misjudge us – so we too can misjudge ourselves.
 It is all about the illusion of perception, which our auto-pilot can readily interfere with following a brain injury.